Stem cell transplantation is the replacement of damaged

 successful, the stem cells help the bone marrow return to a healthy state.

-However, during the two weeks that the
+But during the two weeks that the

 immune system requires to become strong again, the